 Anyway, the good news is that caffeine is generally safe for baby while breastfeeding with the recommended daily intake of less than 300 milligrams (about 2-3 cups).

-When caffeine enters the bloodstream, a small amount of that can pass through your breastmilk and into baby.
+When caffeine enters the bloodstream, a very small amount of that can pass through your breastmilk and into baby.

 Most babies are unaffected by this but there are some that might be more sensitive to caffeine and this can show up as being extra fussy or alert.

-8) Practice being uncomfortable
+9) Practice being uncomfortable

 In the early days of breastfeeding your newborn, you might have found a way that works for you and baby in the comfort of your own home.